 - Always claim your space.
 Move into a dog that is crowding you.

 - Affection is only given on an invitation basis.
-Ignore pushy or demanding behaviors for affection.
+Ignore pushy or demanding behaviors for affection or attention.

 - Rewards should only be given when the dog does something for you.
 Ex: Call your dog to you and ask them to sit.
 Wait until they are calm and then give affection or treat.
 This teaches the dog they have to do a little something for the human and they have to be calm to get attention.

-- Learn how to properly walk you dog and it make it a daily habit.
+- Learn how to properly walk your dog and it make it a daily habit.

 - Posture is important.
 Stand tall, pull your shoulders back and keep your head up.

 - Never move in a quick, frantic way.
 Move with rhythm and purpose.
 Dogs equate quick movements with unstable energy.